 Scholars in a wide range of disciplines have acknowledged that values are embedded in technical systems and devices, consciously or unconsciously.
 New technologies, such as AI and Big Data have the potential to either strengthen or undermine values, so designers should be very aware of the influence of their designs, take responsibility for their designs and be able to reflectively address the role that values play in this design.

 Design and development students have the possibilities to make powerful changes in society through the design of digital technologies, for good or for bad.
 Therefore, higher education on design and development, has the obligation to provide students with the awareness of the role values play in design and the skills and tools needed to become responsible designers of the future.
 However, many design, information science, and computer science programmes do not explicitly address and incorporate this in a structured way.
 VASE aims to meet the societal need to provide teachers with the teaching resources needed to effectively educate their students to reflectively consider and intentionally work with values in their designs.

 *VALUE SENSITIVE DESIGN

 Value Sensitive Design is a theoretically grounded approach to the design of technology that accounts for human values in a principled and systematic manner throughout the design process.
-It has been under active development and use since the 1990s, led by Professor Batya Friedman at the University of Washington, along with a wide range of other researchers.
+The VSD approach has been under active development and use since the 1990s, led Batya Friedman and David Hendry among others at the Value Sensitive Design Lab at the University of Washington.